Rotator cuff tear: Symptoms and effective treatment of a rotator cuff tear

 1. Degenerative (wear-related):

-Over time, tendon tissue loses elasticity and becomes more prone to tears.
+Over the years, tendon tissue loses elasticity and becomes more prone to tears.
 Small micro-injuries caused by wear and tear during overhead work, sports, or poor posture and restricted movement of the shoulder blade can, over time, degenerate into a tendon tear.

 2. Traumatic (due to an accident):

-A fall on an outstretched arm or an abrupt, jerky movement can cause sudden damage – often in younger or athletic people.
+A fall on an outstretched arm or an abrupt, jerky movement can cause sudden injury – often in younger or athletic people.

 3. Secondary to other shoulder problems: